InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/RandomSelectOfPixelsFromRegion/Documentation.rst

-Random Selection Of Pixels From Region
+Random Selection of Pixels From Region
 ======================================

 .. index::